syseleven/grav-docs-metakube/pages/04.tutorials/27.setup-an-nginx-ingress-controller-with-the-proxy-protocol/default.en.md

 ## Overview

-You can configure the Nginx Ingress controller in various ways.
+You can configure the nginx ingress controller in various ways.
 To use the Openstack load balancer Octavia with ssl offloading you will need to configure the ingress controller with the proxy protocol.
 The alternative would be to use the Openstack service barbican to store your ssl certificate.
 Which is currently not directly supported by Kubernetes.

 ## Configure the nginx ingress controller via the helm values.yaml file